-That's not to say that doctors aren't important - it's just that growing a vegetable garden is incredibly important, one of the most important things you can do in my view.
+That’s not to say that doctors aren’t important for your health – it’s just that growing a vegetable garden full of nutrient-dense food is one of the most important things you can do for your health in my view.

-It's preventative medicine.
-I don't know about you, but for me, eating healthy food and getting plenty of exercise are my main doctors.
+It’s preventative medicine.
+I don’t know about you, but for me, eating healthy food and exercising and doing things to keep my stress down are my main doctors.

 Dr. William A. Albrecht got me thinking about this today.
 He was one of the most influential people in the organic farming world.
 He realized he could help more people by being a soil scientist than by staying on his original path of becoming a medical doctor.

 So yes, organic gardening is fun, and the outcome can be very aesthetically pleasing, which is fine.

 But many non-gardeners think it stops there, as a hobby, perhaps a bit of an elitist hobby.
 Or maybe just a way to increase the value of a home.